Assisted Delivery: Ventouse and Forceps Delivery

 • You are too exhausted to continue pushing

-• There are concerns about your baby and they need to be born quickly, perhaps because their heart rate changes when a contraction happens.
+• There are concerns about your baby, and they need to be born quickly, perhaps because their heart rate changes when a contraction happens

 • You have a medical condition where you are advised not to push

-There are two methods of assisted delivery: forceps and ventouse.
-Your obstetrician will advise you on which is the safest and best type of delivery for you and your baby.
-For mums who are needing an assisted vaginal birth at less than 36 weeks of pregnancy, forceps assisted delivery is the preferred method.
-You will be given a local anaesthetic before these procedures to reduce any pain you are feeling.
-Sometimes, the doctor may undertake the assisted delivery in theatre rather than a delivery room, so that you are in the right place if the assisted delivery does not help your baby to be born within a few contractions
+You may be given a local anaesthetic before these procedures to reduce any pain you may feel.
+Sometimes, the doctor may undertake the assisted delivery in theatre rather than a delivery room so you are in the right place if the assisted delivery does not help your baby to be born within a few contractions.

 What happens if the assisted delivery doesn't birth your baby?